This Morning viewers emotional as Holly Willoughby returns to the show for special reason

 “Nice of you guys to put a smile on her face.
 Eammon and Ruth truly care too you can tell #ThisMorning.”

-Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know what you think of this story.
+Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know if you enjoyed seeing Holly Willoughby back on This Morning.